lonekorean/wordpress-export-to-markdown/README.md

 --input=export.xml
 ```

 The path to your [WordPress export file](https://wordpress.org/documentation/article/tools-export-screen/).
-To make things easier, you can rename your WordPress export file to `export.xml` and drop it into the same directory that you run the script from.
+To make things easier, you can rename it to `export.xml` and drop it into the same directory that you run the script from.

-**Allowed values:**
+Allowed values:

-- A path to a file that exists.
+- Any path to a file that exists.

 ### Put each post into its own folder?